Phoebe Stänz

 Phoebe Stänz (born 7 January 1994) is a Swiss ice hockey forward and member of the Swiss national ice hockey team, currently playing with Leksands IF Dam of the Swedish Women's Hockey League (SDHL).
 She played college ice hockey with the Yale Bulldogs and her senior career has been played in the SDHL and Swiss Women's League (previously SWHL A and LKA).

 Playing career

 Stänz attended Choate Rosemary Hall Preparatory School in Wallingford, Connecticut during the 2012–13 school year.
 She was named MVP of the Prep School league and was honored as a 2013 Boston Globe All-Scholastic pick.
 While attending Choate, she also played club hockey with Assabet Valley, winning the 2013 National Championship with them.

 Yale Bulldogs

-played for the Yale Bulldogs women's ice hockey team.
+Stänz played for the Yale Bulldogs women's ice hockey team.
 In four years of NCAA play, she won numerous awards, including USCO Rookie of the Year in 2014, and a selection to the All-ECAC Third Team.

 While studying at Yale University, she majored in mathematics and economics.
 She worked in marketing for the Swiss Ice Hockey Federation during the summer months.
 She is also an accomplished musician.